5 Ways To Start A Business For Under $1000

 2. Hire a Freelancer:

-Instead of hiring a “big company” to create a logo, I’d find a freelancer on Elance, Guru or by word of mouth.
+Instead of hiring a “big company” to create a logo, I’d find a freelancer by word of mouth, through Creative Market, or on Fiverr.
 Freelancers typically charge $60-$90 per hour.
 Then, I’d prepare ahead of time to make it quick and easy for my freelance graphic designer to nail it within an hour or two.
 I would:

 - Scour magazines, websites and mail for examples of logos that I like

 - Choose a basic color scheme (2-4 colors) and get the hex color numbers from The Hex Hub.
-(The colors I use for The Mogul Mom are #ed1068, #ffffff and #000000.)
+(The colors I use for The Mogul Mom are #ff1d77, #ffffff and #000000.)

 - Ask the graphic designer to create my logo in both high resolution and low resolution so it could be used in print (business cards, brochures, etc) and online (email, websites, etc).